The Effect of Symmetry Breaking in Coupled Cavity Photonic Crystal Waveguide on Dispersion Characteristics: Design Approach and Numerical Analysis of Coupled Cavity PC Waveguide with Symmetry Breaking

-GVD and third-order dispersion (TOD) are pivotal factors in the phenomenon of RT within PC structures.
+It is also crucial to analyze SL effect in terms of group velocity dispersion (GVD) and third-order dispersion (TOD) parameters.
+The GVD and TOD are the key parameters used to characterize SL phenomenon in the frequency domain quantitatively.
 GVD, characterized by $\partial^2 \omega/\partial k^2$, dictates the propagation speeds of various frequency components of a light pulse through the medium.
-This is the key for optimizing the characteristics of SL, thereby making it crucial for broadening the operational bandwidth \cite{Poon2004, Baba2008, Baba2009,yuksel2023enhanced}.
-Nevertheless, TOD, represented by $\partial^3 \omega/ \partial k^3$, adds another layer of complexity as it influences the shape of the propagating pulse.
-In highly dispersive media, TOD becomes significant, leading to either pulse broadening or compression, depending on its sign and magnitude.
-In the context of RT, TOD can be both a boon and a bane.
-As it can facilitate the trapping of multiple frequency components, it can also introduce complications by causing undesired pulse deformations \cite{Poon2004, Engelen2006,Baba2009}.
-Thus, a rigorous analysis of both GVD and TOD is essential for the effective design and optimization of structures intended for efficient RT.
-By controlling these dispersion parameters, it is possible to engineer structures that allow for the selective trapping of different wavelength components, achieving a ``photonic RT'' \cite{Baba2009, ArreolaLucas2019,Neseli2020,he2021}

-Further, we compute the group index bandwidth product (GBP) using the equation $GBP = \langle n_g \rangle \frac{\Delta\omega}{\omega_0}$, where $\omega_0$ is the midpoint frequency and $\Delta\omega$ is the bandwidth of the band, and $\langle n_g \rangle$ is the average group index.
-The average group index is calculated using the formula $\langle n_g \rangle = \frac{1}{\Delta\omega}\int_{\omega_0}^{\omega_0+\Delta\omega} n_g(\omega)d\omega$ as elaborated in \cite{Hao2010}.
-In the context of RT, GBP plays a crucial role in determining how effectively different frequency components of a light signal can be spatially separated and slowed down \cite{Schulz2010, Hu2013}.
-A high GBP typically signifies that a structure has both a high \( n_g \) and a broad \( \Delta\omega \), which are ideal conditions for RT \cite{Hu2013}.
-Essentially, a high GBP allows for a greater range of frequencies to be trapped effectively with significant delay, facilitating advanced optical manipulations and signal processing techniques \cite{Joannopoulos2008,Hu2013}.
-We also make use of Lumerical FDTD for the purpose of calculating field distributions and transmission parameters.
+This is essential for optimizing the characteristics of SL, making it crucial for broadening the operational bandwidth \cite{Poon2004, Baba2008, Baba2009,Yuksel_2024}.
+On the other hand, TOD, represented by $\partial^3 \omega/\partial k^3$, adds another layer of complexity as it influences the temporal shape of the propagating pulse.
+In dispersive media, TOD becomes significant, leading to either pulse broadening or compression depending on its sign and magnitude \cite{Poon2004, Engelen2006,Baba2009}.
+Another useful parameter for determining how effectively different frequency components of a light signal are spatially separated and slowed down is the group index bandwidth product (GBP), which can be formulated as $GBP = \langle n_g \rangle \frac{\Delta\omega}{\omega_0}$, where $\omega_0$ is the midpoint frequency, $\Delta\omega$ is the bandwidth of the band, and $\langle n_g \rangle$ is the average group index, given by $\langle n_g \rangle = \frac{1}{\Delta\omega}\int_{\omega_0}^{\omega_0+\Delta\omega} n_g(\omega)d\omega$ \cite{Hao2010}.
+High GBP values allow a wider range of frequencies to be effectively trapped with significant delay, facilitating advanced optical manipulations and signal processing techniques \cite{Joannopoulos2008,Hu2013}.
+The corresponding GVD and TOD values are presented in Fig. \ref{fig:rt6075}c for rotation angles of $\varphi=60^\circ$ and $\varphi=75^\circ$.